 Adding physical therapy during your recovery can improve healing and help to prevent future sports injuries.
 Call Austin Physical Therapy today to schedule an appointment.
-We can help you get moving again so you can resume the activities you enjoy.
+We can help you get moving again to resume the activities you enjoy.

 Common Sports-Related Injuries

-Sprains can occur when tissues that connect bone to bone, called ligaments, move in the wrong way or are pushed beyond a normal range of motion.
-Sprains have a wide range of severity, and can result in an impact in a person’s mobility.
-Ankle sprains, knee sprains, wrist and elbow sprains are the most commonly treated sprains seen by sports doctors.
-In some cases, the joint where the sprain happened will require immobilization in order for it to heal properly.
-Sprains can cause a person significant pain and can take weeks and months to fully heal.
+Sprains can occur when tissues that connect bone to bone, called ligaments, move incorrectly or are pushed beyond a normal range of motion.
+Sprains have a wide range of severity and can result in an impact on a person’s mobility.
+Ankle sprains, knee sprains, and wrist and elbow sprains are the most commonly treated sprains seen by sports doctors.
+In some cases, the joint where the sprain happened will require immobilization for it to heal correctly.
+Sprains can cause a person significant pain and can take weeks and months to heal fully.

 In contact sports, fractures are particularly common – although fractures can occur from repetitive impacts to skeletal bones – such as shin splints.
 More severe fractures and breaks require surgery and immobilization for months to correct the break and allow time for the bone to heal.
 By maintaining safe sporting practices, wearing padding, and using safe form will help lower the risk of a break during your sport.
 Even through proper protection practices, warming up, and form – fractures and breaks are an inherent risk of most strenuous contact sports.

 Both plantar fasciitis and shin splints occur through repetitive strain and impact to the feet and legs.
 This is common among people who do many running, jumping, and high-impact activities.
 Seeing a sports medicine doctor can help you manage the pain and symptoms of this condition.